JoK3rLeE/Asus-S510UQ-BQ178T/README.md

     2. Fingerprint
     3. FN + media controller's key

+# Guide

+    If you have Asus VivoBook S150UQ-BQ178T, copy the EFI into EFI Partition and then reboot.

 # Special Thanks
     All the Necessary file is from Tetien342
     (Kext, Driver, Themes, config, and SSDT)
-    https://github.com/tctien342/Asus-Vivobook-S510UA-High-Sierra-10.13-Hackintosh

-# Guide

-    If you have the same series, copy the EFI into EFI Partition and then reboot.
+    DW1560 Wifi Driver can be found on his repo too! https://github.com/tctien342/Asus-Vivobook-S510UA-High-Sierra-10.13-Hackintosh